Docs Bill Medicare For End-Of-Life Advice As ‘Death Panel’ Fears Reemerge

 “Allowing the federal government to marry its need to save dollars with the promotion of end-of-life counseling is not in the interest of millions of Americans who were promised life-sustaining care in their older years,” King said on Jan.
 11.

 While the fate of King’s bill is highly uncertain — the recently proposed measure hasn’t seen congressional action — it underscores deep feelings among conservatives who have long opposed such counseling and may seek to remove it from Medicare should Republicans attempt to make other changes to the entitlement program.

-Proponents of advance care planning, however, cheered evidence of program’s early use as a sign of growing interest in late stage life planning.
+Proponents of advance care planning, however, cheered evidence of the program’s early use as a sign of growing interest in late-stage life planning.